MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/plan-designer.md

 > [!NOTE]
 > This step can take up to 5 minutes.

-1. **Turn on the new Copilot experience**: On the Power Apps home page turn on, **Try the new Power Apps experience**.
-Once turned on, you should see the **Create a solution for almost any business problem** banner at the top.
+1. **Turn on the new Copilot experience**: On the Power Apps home page, turn on **Try the new Power Apps experience**.
+You should see the **Create a solution for almost any business problem** banner at the top.

   :::image type="content" source="media/plan-designer/pd-3-enable-setting.png" alt-text="Screenshot of the Power Apps home page with the new Copilot experience banner.":::

 ## Create a plan

-To show you how the Plan Designer works, let’s use a sample scenario to build a solution for your business needs to help employees and managers manage paid time off (PTO) requests.
+Let's use a sample scenario to build a solution for managing paid time off (PTO) requests for employees and managers.

 1. Sign in to [Power Apps](https://make.powerapps.com).

 1. In the textbox, type **Employees need to log vacation days, and managers need to approve them**.
-As an optional step, provide additional context like process diagrams, data models, or screenshots of legacy apps in the dialog box.
-When you’re done, press Enter.
+Optionally, provide additional context like process diagrams, data models, or screenshots of legacy apps.
+When you're done, press Enter.

   :::image type="content" source="media/plan-designer/pd-4-enter-sample-problem.png" alt-text="Screenshot of the Plan Designer with a sample scenario input.":::